Home | About Us | Contact Us | Mailing List | Feedback | FAQ | Search

 Ask yourself, what you are doing, when you are not aware of what you are doing.

-1. Ask yourself, what are you noticing just now.
+1. First, ask yourself, what are you noticing just now.
 Then, after noting that, ask yourself a second question.
 2. Namely, what do you notice now, that you did not notice before?
 Is there something surprising or new in this second experience?
 How would your life change in the moment, if you were to appreciate this second experience?
-We suspect that self -love might mean embracing both the first and second experience.

 When you awaken with a dream, try the following; To interpret the dream place your hand in front of your face.
 Now pretend your hand is a mask.
 Then ask yourself who or what is behind that mask.
 The answer to this question may reveal new aspects of that dream and give you unexpected insights.